 What we like:

-- The bassinet is roomy and breathable, and it’s approved for overnight use too
+- The bassinet is roomy and breathable, and it’s approved for overnight use.

-- Deep seat-recline and easy to use five-point harness
+- Deep seat recline and easy to use the five-point harness.

-- Plenty of storage space in the huge underseat basket
+- Plenty of storage space in the enormous under-seat basket.

 The toddler seat adjusts to face front and rear, although it doesn’t have the full 360-rotation feature boasted by the G5.
-The seat has six different recline settings that you select via a one-hand-operated lever.
+The seat has multiple position recline settings that you select via a one-hand-operated lever.

 As with the G5, if you have a newborn baby, you’ll need to use the bassinet with the Vista.
-When your child is strong enough to hold his head up independently, you can change to the toddler seat.
-However, pediatricians recommend that you restrict your pushing to walking pace only, and avoid taking the stroller across rough ground.
+You can change to the toddler seat when your child is strong enough to hold his head up independently.
+However, pediatricians recommend that you restrict your pushing to a walking pace only and avoid taking the stroller across rough ground.

 The Vista can carry a toddler up to 50 pounds in weight, which is a little more generous than the new G5.
 Like the G5, the Vista comes with an adjustable leg rest and a bumper bar.

-The Vista has a very generous canopy, although it doesn’t extend quite as far as the G5’s.
+The Vista’s canopy is very popular with parents, although it doesn’t extend quite as far as the G5’s.
 The G5’s canopy has three extendable panels, whereas the Vista has only two.
-That said, the Vista does have a long, pop-out sun visor that’s made using SPF 50+ material, and that does cover the passenger’s face and torso when fully extended.
+That said, the Vista does have a long, pop-out sun visor that’s made using SPF 50+ material, and it does cover the passenger’s face and torso when fully extended.

 Another handy feature is that you can alter the height of the Vista’s canopy as your child grows.

-Unlike the G5, the Vista’s canopy boasts a neat peek-a-boo window and a silent magnetic closure.
-Also, the window is made from mesh, so you know you’ll get great airflow and ventilation on the most humid of summer days.
+Unlike the G5, the Vista’s canopy boasts a neat peek-a-boo window and a silent magnetic closure for silent sneak peeks at your napping nugget.
+Also, the window is made from mesh, so you know you’ll get excellent airflow and ventilation on the most humid of summer days.

-The Vista’s bassinet is suitable for use with a new baby up to 20 pounds in weight.
+The Vista’s bassinet is suitable for a new baby up to 20 pounds.
 The mattress in the bassinet is also breathable, making for decent ventilation.
-This is primarily done with the rear panel that can be unzipped to allow air flow.
+This is primarily achieved with the rear panel that can unzip to allow airflow.

-The UPPAbaby Vista stroller is designed to be used as a travel system.
-However, the Vista is compatible with the UPPAbaby Mesa child car seat that you’ll need to buy separately.
-If you want to use the Vista with the Maxi-Cosi Mico or Chicco Keyfit car seats, you’ll need to purchase a separate adapter.
+The UPPAbaby Vista stroller is designed to be used as a travel system, however, the Vista is compatible with the UPPAbaby Mesa child car seat that you’ll need to buy separately.
+If you want to use the Vista with the Maxi-Cosi, Nuna, or Chicco car seats, you’ll need to purchase a separate adapter.

-Like with G5, the Vista has solid polyurethane wheels, meaning that you don’t need to worry that you’ll get a flat tire.
-The Vista also has swivel front wheels that are lockable.
-Due to this, the Vista gives your little one a super-smooth, comfy ride.
-Shock absorbers on all four wheels enhance the superb quality of the ride, including over rough going, gravel, and grass.
+Like the G5, the Vista has solid polyurethane wheels, meaning that you don’t need to worry that you’ll get a flat tire.
+The Vista also has swivel front wheels that are lockable, giving your little one a super-smooth, comfy ride.
+Shock absorbers on all four wheels enhance the superb quality of the ride, including over rough ground, gravel, and grass.

-The G5 has plenty of storage facilities, but the Vista’s underseat basket will carry a load of up to 30 pounds.
-Like the G5, the Vista’s basket can also be accessed easily from the front and the rear of the stroller.
+The G5 has plenty of storage facilities, but the Vista’s under-seat basket will carry a load of up to 30 pounds.
+Like the G5, the Vista’s basket can be accessed easily from the front and the rear of the stroller.